 Software & Performance

 The Infinix Zero 5G gets a lot of things right when it comes to performance, as it gets some flagship-level internals that we generally don’t find in this segment.
-This includes LPDDR5 and 3.1 storage, providing a faster user experience overall.
+This includes LPDDR5 RAM and UFS 3.1 storage, providing a faster user experience overall.
 The Dimensity 900 powers the Zero 5G, and it doesn’t lack behind in terms of performance.

 The Vivo T1 and the Realme 9 Pro have Snapdragon 695 under the hood, which is very similar to Dimensity 900 in terms of performance.
 Daily usage with Infinix Zero 5G was fine and smooth without any problems, while RAM management was decent as well.
-You also get the feature where you can use up to 5GB of your internal storage as RAM.
-The Infinix Zero 5G runs on XOS 10 based on 11 and the company has confirmed that the device will receive Android 12 in August this year.
+You also get the Virtual RAM feature where you can use up to 5GB of your internal storage as RAM.
+The Infinix Zero 5G runs on XOS 10 based on Android 11 and the company has confirmed that the device will receive Android 12 in August this year.

 We have stated time and again in the past about why we dislike Infinix’s software, and this time, Infinix seems to have improved a bunch of things but still isn’t able to match up to the standards with the likes of FunTouch OS, or Realme UI.
 The animations in the software were choppy, and to add further, the device was having the November Security patch.